zhaodong-liu/Audio-Classification/README.md

 # Audio Classification for Gender Recognition

-A deep learning project for classifying music snippets into 4 categories based on singer gender, developed as the final project for CSCI-SHU 360 Machine Learning.
+A project for classifying music snippets into 4 categories based on singer gender, developed as the final project for CSCI-SHU 360 Machine Learning.

 **Final Accuracy: 80.42%**